SosaWISE/SS_ClientCRM/README.md

 Setup
 -----

-Install required node modules.
+* Install required node modules.

         npm install

-Copy example config file.
+* Initialize project

+        grunt init

+* (This step is not required) Set `useMocks` in webconfig.js to true.
-When `useMocks` is set to true, mocks will be used for all api calls that have mocks defined.
+This will make it so mocks will be used for all api calls that have mocks defined.
 Api calls that don't have mocks will most likely fail.

-  * Linux:

-        cp webconfig-example.js webconfig.js

-  * Windows:

-        copy webconfig-example.js webconfig.js

-Modify hosts file.
+* Modify hosts file.
 (Since the api calls use CORS, the nexsense.com domains will give you an error if they don't match what the webservice expects.
 And I don't know what the webservice expects because I always run chrome with web security disabled. e.g.: `google-chrome --disable-web-security`.
 I believe in Windows you can just add the --disable-web-security flag to the Target for the chrome shortcut.
 Also, the cors webservice ip will be different, but I don't know what that is or even if it is currently accessibly from the outside world.)

         127.0.0.1       dev-crm.nexsense.com prod-crm.nexsense.com
-    192.168.1.11    sse.services.cmscors
+        10.1.0.11       sse.services.cmscors

 Run
 ---